Hand Hygiene 101: A Handy Guide for Healthcare Workers

 Let’s Start With the Basics: What Do We Mean by “Hand Hygiene”?

-According to the CDC, proper hand hygiene refers to methods used to remove or kill bacteria on the hands.
-They recommend two methods to routinely clean hands: Hand antisepsis using an alcohol-based hand rub or handwashing with soap and water.
+According to the CDC, proper hand hygiene refers to the methods used to remove or kill bacteria on hands.
+It recommends two methods for routine handcleaning: handwashing with soap and water or hand antisepsis using an alcohol-based hand rub.

-The CDC argues that hand antisepsis is preferred in most clinical situations.
-However, hand-washing should be performed whenever your hands become visibly soiled or you may have been exposed to spores.
-Spores may not be killed or removed by alcohol- based hand rubs.
+The CDC says that hand antisepsis is the preferred hand hygiene method in most clinical situations.
+However, handwashing should be performed whenever your hands become visibly soiled or you may have been exposed to spores.
+Why?
+Spores may not be killed or removed by alcohol-based hand rubs.
 C. difficile is an example of a diarrheal illness caused by spores.

-To be most effective, alcohol-based hand rubs should have 60-95% alcohol.
+To be most effective, alcohol-based hand rubs should have 60 to 95 percent alcohol.
 If you’re washing your hands, you may use antimicrobial soap, but this is not recommended over plain soap.

-When Should You Wash Your Hands vs. Use Hand Sanitizer?
+When Should You Use Hand Sanitizer vs. Handwashing?

 The CDC provided us with the following list of scenarios for when you should either perform hand antisepsis or wash your hands.

 - When to Perform Hand Antisepsis With Alcohol-Based Hand Rub